check-spelling/check-spelling-docs/Feature:-Allow.md

 `allow.txt` allows words to be added to the dictionary.

 One word per line.
-Words are at least partially case sensitive -- adding a proper name (e.g. `Microsoft`) doesn't result in the lowercase variant being accepted (you'd add that on another line).
+Words are at least partially case-sensitive -- adding a proper name (e.g. `Microsoft`) doesn't result in the lowercase variant being accepted (you'd add that on another line).

 ## History